bythepowerof/kmake-controller/README.md

 * an env config map of any variables in the `Makefile`
 * a config map containing the target part of the `Makefile` as yaml and a reduced `Makefile`

-A first run of `kmake-run` will populate the PVC from the source docker image using the target diefined in [kmake.mk][2]
+A first run of `kmake-run` will populate the PVC from the source docker image using the target defined in [kmake.mk][2]

 ### TODO